 The APoE gene is a known genetic risk factor for dementia, Alzheimer's disease (AD), and cardiovascular diseases (CVD).

 This specific gene is responsible for coding a protein called apolipoprotein E, which performs important biological functions involving lipid and cholesterol metabolism across different tissues and cells.
-Genetic variability of the APOE gene, however, is associated with variations of blood cholesterol levels, which can cause an individual to be more susceptible in developing Alzheimer's and, or CVD.
+Genetic variations of the APOE gene are linked to variations in blood cholesterol levels, which can cause one to be more susceptible to developing Alzheimer's and cardiovascular diseases.

-Everyone has two copies of the APoE gene, where one copy is inherited from each biological parent.
+Everyone has two copies of the APoE genes, where one copy is inherited from each parent.

 Additionally, there has been growing evidence to support a strong association between cardiovascular disease (CVD) and its risk factors with the occurrence of dementia and Alzheimer’s disease.